 Fredrik Tjærandsen is a visual artist and designer from Bodø, Norway.
 He studied Fashion at Central Saint Martins, graduating with a First Class BA (Hons) in May 2019 having been awarded a Les Visionnaire scholarship.
 While studying he worked at top design houses Louis Vuitton and Balenciaga in Paris.

-His Fashion in Motion event will build upon his Moments of Clarity showcase, with his otherworldly ‘bubbles’ in movement within the grand expanse of the V&A's Raphael Gallery.
+His Fashion in Motion event built upon his Moments of Clarity showcase, with otherworldly ‘bubbles’ in movement within the grand expanse of the V&A's Raphael Gallery.

 Tjærandsen describes his work as a process of "experimental practice that explores the indefinable moment of human self-awareness".
 The cleverly-conceived construction of his garments allows them to encase the wearer in an impermeable but soft cocoon that becomes transparent when inflated.
 Every element of Tjærandsen’s designs is connected and pieces are made with as few seams as possible.
 Although he won the L’Oreal Professionnel Young Talent Award 2019 for fashion, there was not a single stitch used in the construction.